dagraham/tklr-dgraham/README.md

 </table>

 Requires: Python, SQLite3, DateUtil and Textual.

+💬 Join the conversation on the [Discussions tab](https://github.com/dagraham/tklr-dgraham/discussions)

 _Preliminary and incomplete version._ This notice will be removed when the code is ready for use.